 In the meantime, Guru found and contracted Ninja, an ex-colleague of his.
 Ninja is the rare truly full-stack developer who’s good at both front and back-end development.

 Picture courtesy: tumblr.com

-Around the same time, Maestro retired from human company to his cave, which conveniently doesn’t receive Airtel signal (all of Delhi doesn’t receive Vodafone signal anyway), and emerged few weeks later with the wireframes.
+Around the same time, Maestro retired from human company to his cave, which conveniently doesn’t receive Airtel signal (all of Delhi doesn’t receive Vodafone signal anyway), and emerged a few weeks later with the wireframes.

 Let’s get this party started — August